folbricht/routedns/README.md

   resolver = "cloudflare-dot"
 ```

-### User case 2: Prefer secure DNS in a corporate environment
+### Use case 2: Prefer secure DNS in a corporate environment

 In a corporate environment it's necessary to use the potentially slow and insecure company DNS servers.
 Only these servers are able to resolve some resources hosted in the corporate network.
 A router can be used to secure DNS whenever possible while still being able to resolve internal hosts.